VishaliSenthilkumar/ToDoList/README.md

-A simple todolist app to keeo track of the tasks built using HTML
+A simple todolist app to keep track of the tasks built using HTML
   CSS
   JavaScript